 The technology integration concentration coursework will teach you how to assess and integrate technology into your lessons to improve student learning.
 Discover how to work within a school's current administrative and resource structure to maximize the effective use of technology in the classroom.
 You'll increase your marketability by learning the latest advancements in curriculum instruction.

-The online MEd in Curriculum and Instruction program with a concentration in technology integration includes eight core education courses and three courses specific to technology integration.
+The online MEd in Curriculum and Instruction program with a concentration in technology integration includes nine core education courses and three courses specific to technology integration.
+Upon completion of the online curriculum and instruction master's program, you will be prepared to:

 Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.